rafaelhlima/remove_blank_cells/README.md

 This extension is still in Beta stage, so bugs are expected.
 If anything goes wrong, please report an issue.

+**Important:** Version 0.9.1 is the last release with the first generation of the user interface and API.
+From 0.10 and onwards significant API changes were made, the UI was changed and many new features were added.
+It is also important to note that since 0.10 this extension will NOT work in OpenOffice due to API differences.

 ## Installation

 To install this extension: